 The Pharmaceutical Licensing Group in conjunction with the University of Manchester runs a modular distance learning course which can result in an award of an MSc, Diploma or Certificate in Business Development in the healthcare industry.

-The eight modules comprise:
+The eight Units comprise:

-This module covers basic financial concepts including company accounts and cash flow and the key tools required for financial evaluation of businesses and deals.
+This Unit covers basic financial concepts including company accounts and cash flow and the key tools required for financial evaluation of businesses and deals.
 There are also units covering financial modelling using Excel, valuation techniques (both financial and benchmark methods), sales forecasts and the management of risk.
 More information (PDF)

-This module covers the fundamental concepts of law as well as the key legal aspects required to support the negotiation and conclusion of all types of agreements in the healthcare industry.
+This Unit covers the fundamental concepts of law as well as the key legal aspects required to support the negotiation and conclusion of all types of agreements in the healthcare industry.
 The unit includes all type of agreements, ranging from CDAs to supply as well as fundamental issues such as product development, marketing, performance, competition law and product liability.
 More information (PDF)

-This module covers the development of the interpersonal skills required for successful negotiation.
+This Unit covers the development of the interpersonal skills required for successful negotiation.
 Particular emphasis is placed on developing negotiation and communication skills and expertise in different negotiating environments and includes organisational cultures and behaviour; national and corporate cultural issues and planning and management of negotiations.
 More information (PDF)

-This module covers all aspects of Intellectual Property including patents, know-how, trademarks, trade secrets and copyright.
+This Unit covers all aspects of Intellectual Property including patents, know-how, trademarks, trade secrets and copyright.
 Concepts, regulations and processes are explained together with the licensing and exploitation of IP in the healthcare industry.
 More information (PDF)

 For further information on all PLG Training courses please visit Medius Associates or contact:

-Tel: +44 (0) 7850 942806
+Tel: +44 (0) 7732 194819